SummerSun/POC/qisun-poc/Storage/Azure.Storage/v1.1.6/Get-AzureStorageBlob.md

 ```

 This command uses a blob name and wildcard to get a blob.

+Specifies a **PsApiManagementContext** object.
+This parameter is required.

 ### Example 2: Get a blob by using the pipeline
 ```